KavipriyaBaskar/Top-100-Batsman-Analysis/README.md

 The **Top 100 Batsmen Dataset** provides valuable insights into how different performance metrics such as batting average, strike rate, and century conversion rate impact a player’s ranking.
 Continuous analysis of such data can help selectors, coaches, and analysts make informed decisions to optimize team performance and identify future cricketing stars.

-## **7. Conclusion**
-The 2024 analysis of the top 100 batsmen reveals that consistency, conversion rates, and boundary-hitting ability are key indicators of success.
+The 2023 analysis of the top 100 batsmen reveals that consistency, conversion rates, and boundary-hitting ability are key indicators of success.
 With players like **Steven Smith** and **Marnus Labuschagne** setting high benchmarks, upcoming batsmen can leverage these insights to enhance their performance.